iamAkashNad/iamAkashNad/README.md

 - 💻 A MERN Stack Developer✨
 - 🏠 I'm from Kolkata
 - 🌱 I’m currently learning
-- 🔭 I’m currently working on!
-Oh no I am looking for job...
+- 🔭 Currently working in IBM

 <!--
 **iamAkashNad/iamAkashNad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.